 “Our daughters are learning in school, we take over the household chores to let them go to their lessons.”

 STAGES’ midline survey showed that there was a 20 percent decrease in the number of men prioritising marriage over school since the beginning of the project, revealing a shift in attitudes around educated women and their value within the household.
 Parents are increasingly waiting to marry their daughters until they’ve finished their education, and as such, marriage is seen as less common a reason for dropping out of school among ALP/LSCBE students.
-A mullah in Khinjan district of Baghlan province, commented:
+One Baghlan-based mullah, commented:

 “Girls here mostly get married early but I recommend for families to either delay the marriage time or allow girls to continue their lessons after marriage.”